Cayetano

-Cayetano is a Spanish and sometimes Sephardic Jewish name related to the Italian name Gaetano (English: Cajetan), both from Latin Caietanus, meaning "from Gaeta".
+Cayetano is a Spanish and sometimes Sephardic Jewish name related to the Italian name Gaetano, both from the Latin Caietanus, meaning "from Gaeta".
 It is a common given name in Spain, Mexico, Argentina and the Philippines.
 As a surname, it is also found predominantly in those countries, as well as Peru.
+The name is also common among the Garifuna people, adopted during the period of Catholicization and Spanish naming influence in the mid 1800s.
 The feminine version of the name is Cayetana.